 The philosophy of the owners is simple: great food made for locals, by locals — which attracts a fair few tourists too.
 The restaurant’s décor also feels like an extension of modern Saigon, with traditional Viet architecture blended with contemporary influences.

 Put simply, Quan Bui delivers the best of both worlds — lip-smacking Viet cuisine with a modern twist.

 Quan 104 on Van Kiep Street

-Quan 104 on Van Kiep St doesn’t have the most extensive menu, but the execution more than makes up for the lack of variety.
+Quan 104 on Van Kiep Street may not have the most extensive menu, but the execution of its dishes more than make up for the lack of variety.
 Grilled octopus is the order of the day, and the distinctive spicy marinated aroma can draw you in from a distance.

-Having developed something of a reputation as a hangout for Saigon’s hip crowd Quan 104 is the place to go to be seen and check out a bunch of terrific street food options.
-Keep an eye out on the rest of Van Kiep Street for more hidden gems.
+Having developed something of a reputation as a hang-out for Saigon’s hip crowd, Quan 104 is the place to go to be seen.
+It’s also a great choice if you want to check out Saigon’s street food options — you can explore the rest of Van Kiep Street for more hidden gems.